JeremiahKaren/35percent.github.io/_posts/2017-10-20-aylesbury-cpo-update-a-test-case.md

 50% rehousing on footprint objective

 Ousley report - Ben Campkin

+## Like for like
+> "Ensure that leaseholders are treated fairly and provide for them to nominate an independent valuer so they receive fair recompense for their properties.
+The starting point should be that leaseholders are offered a like-for-like replacement of their property, or a similar offer, wherever possible."

 ## Infrastructure Tariff
 Page 75 of the AAAP describes infrastructure funding.
 It says the developer will pay an ‘infrastructure tariff’, which will fund new public infrastructure facilities on the redeveloped estate.